Using a Docker image

 Once you have a Docker image you will want to do something with it.
 The command

-with two arugments: the name of the image
+for using an image is docker run with two arugments: the name of the image

 and the command you want to run.
 A simple example to list the contents of the

-image using the ls
+busybox image using the ls command is:

 docker run busybox ls

-and you should have seen the names of
+This uses the common Linux command ls and you should have seen the names of

-image.
+the all directories in busybox image.
 A command can also be given arguments.

-For example you can list the contents of the /bin
+For example you can list the contents of the /bin directory in the busybox

 image by giving the name of the directory as an additional argument to ls